 Basic Image Navigation – Quick Start

 The box below the menubar contains a list of cases/patients in the module.
-The first five patients listed are normal exams of 5 patients, ranging in age from 1 to 15 years.
-Following this are five normal “atlases” that are based on the 15y normal patient.
+The first five patients listed are normal exams of five patients, ranging in age from 1 to 15 years old.
+Following this are five normal “atlases” that are based on the 15-year-old normal patient.
 By default, these open in unlabeled form.
 The teaching file cases are also listed in the box.
 The highlighted case/patient is the one currently assigned to the viewing windows.
 You can click on any case in the list to start with a new case in the viewing windows, or you can click on the forward and reverse arrows in the first viewing window to move through the cases.
-Teaching file cases may be viewed in known or unknown format by clicking the Options menu and selecting Alternate List Names.
+You can view teaching file cases in known or unknown format by clicking the Options menu and selecting Alternate List Names.

 Case list selection: